brorarangers/brorarangers.github.io/_chairmans-chat/2016-10-17-a-message-of-thanks.md

 quote:
 edited:
 ---
-This week, a message of thanks for the hardy Brora Rangers travelling support ...
+This week, a message of thanks for the hardy, if slightly damp, Brora Rangers travelling support ...

 In atrocious weather conditions, our wonderful band of travelling supporters sang and cheered the team to a great victory at Formartine United on Saturday.